MA-C/Peter-Piper/README.md

 __3. INSTALL__
 <br>
-We use `cURL` to get the Java 8 Update 60 package onto the target computer and into a temporary directory, then the `installer` command featured in the OS X command line to install the .pkg we fetched.
+We use `cURL` to get the Java 8 Update 60 package (.tar archive) onto the target computer and into a temporary directory, decompress it, and then use the `installer` command featured in the OS X command line to install the .pkg we fetched.
 This is the correct command for this particular task because it skips the graphical installer meaning it can run behind the scenes without target knowledge.

 <br>